zfih/SuperTuxKart-ModernAI-Project/README.md

 - *dependencies*: the dependecies needed to compile on some platforms.
 Using these are instructed in the INSTALL.md for stk-code-mai and the Win64 dependencies have already been moved

+## Compilation and running
+* stk-code-mai has an `INSTALL.md` file with instructions as to how to build.
+The mentioned dependecies folder is included in this repo.